dougspeed/LDAK/README.md

 ```
 gcc -O3 -o ldak6.1 ldak_nomkl.c libqsopt.linux.a -lblas -llapack -lm -lz
 ```
+Sometimes it is necessary to add the option "-no-pie", while adding "-Wformat-overflow=0" reduces the warnings.
 If succcessful, you should have created a file called ldak6.1, which you can then run by typing
 ```
 chmod a+x ldak6.1